Dr Fred Nouh

 There are several choices of tissue (Graft) to use for the new ligament, including tissue from your own body (autograft) or tissue from another person (allograft).
 Another alternative is to use an artificial ligament (Lars ligament).

-The most common autografts use part of the tendon in the front of the knee (patella tendon) or in the hamstring.
+The most common autografts use part of the tendon in the front of the knee (patellar tendon) or in the hamstring.

 The procedure is usually done by knee arthroscopy.
 Other small incisions are made around the knee to place the new ligament.